robertoleonecicognani/Online-Reactable/README_CMRM.md

 ## How do you use it?
 ![Screenshot (590)](https://user-images.githubusercontent.com/82660558/127182736-fc64d30c-8ff9-4313-b5a0-70e92a292118.png)

 The user can choose a Cantus Firmus by toggling the CF button and connecting an oscillator to the output.
-To customize generating a counterpoint there are some buttons underneath the Envelope Regulator and consists of the following objects:
+To customize the generation of a counterpoint there are buttons underneath the Envelope Regulator:
--a Cantus Firmus button,
+- a Cantus Firmus button,
--a switch button
+- a switch button
--buttons enumerated from 1 to 4
+- buttons enumerated from 1 to 4
-It is important to underline that, with respect to most of the other objects, these ones are fixed and do not need to move, be linked between them or to the output node to apply their effect.
-Like the envelope regulator, their function is combined with the sound, and its alteration, produced by sin waves, filters and effects.
+It is important to underline that, with respect to most of the other objects of the Online Reactable, these ones are fixed and do not need to move, be linked between them or to the output node to apply their effect.
+Like the envelope regulator, their function is combined with the sound and its alteration, produced by sin waves, filters and effects.

 ![Screenshot (593)](https://user-images.githubusercontent.com/82660558/127183126-6eb072e9-84c1-4e9d-91cc-8226d4739923.png)

-The first one is the bigger one and has a logo (“Cantus Firmus”) above.
-It allows to reproduce a Cantus Firmus and acts like a play button: clicking on it a fixed melody from the Online Reactable set starts playing.
-When this happen the button is active and from blue turns to red.
+The first one is the biggest and has a logo on it (“Cantus Firmus”) and its purpose is to reproduce a Cantus Firmus.
+Clicking on this button, a fixed melody from the Online Reactable's set starts playing.
+When this happens, the button toggles to an active state and turns from blue to red.<br>
-The switch button is the arrow in a green box, at the right of the previous one.
-Clicking on it, it is possible to change the current “Cantus Firmus” with another one in the set.
+The switch button is the arrow in a green square, next to the previous one.
+Clicking on it, the current “Cantus Firmus” is changed with another one in the set.<br>

 The user can also choose the species of the counterpoint which he wants to associate the Cantus Firmus with by clicking the corresponding button.
-Intiutively, button 1 is corresponds to the first species, button 2 to the second, button 3 to the third and button 4 to the fourth.
+Intiutively, button 1 is corresponds to the first species, button 2 to the second, button 3 to the third and button 4 to the fourth.<br>
 When a button is clicked it gets active and starts playing the counterpoint.
-Active buttons become red, clicking again on them they turn black and stop playing.
+Active buttons become red, as they are clicked again on they instead turn black and stop playing.
 Only one button can be active at the time, which means that if a button is clicked after another one, the previous stops working and the species of counterpoint produces changed.

 ## Files
 _Web Reactable_ is composed of: